Mental Illness - You Are Not Alone

 There are more than 40 million people in the United States living with mental illness.
-With the pandemic comes even more uncertainty and it’s more important now than ever to come together in this mental health movement.
-The isolation, the social and physical distancing and the many unknowns can greatly contribute to mental illness.
+The pandemic brought even more uncertainty and it’s more important now than ever to come together in this mental health movement.
+The isolation we experienced, the social and physical distancing and the many unknowns can greatly contribute to mental illness.

-National NAMI’s You Are Not Alone campaign is not only an attempt to bring people together, but also to reduce the stigma associated with mental illness.
+National NAMI’s Together for Mental Health campaign is not only an attempt to bring people together, but also to reduce the stigma associated with mental illness.
 It’s also designed to inspire and educate.
 If you are so inclined, share your story here to help make talking about mental illness okay.